Elizabeth Bowen: Life

-In 1923 she married Alan Cameron, an educational administrator who subsequently worked for the BBC.
+In 1923, she married Alan Cameron, an educational administrator who subsequently worked for the BBC.
 The marriage has been described as "a sexless but contented union."
 The marriage was reportedly never consummated.
 She had various extra-marital relationships, including one with Charles Ritchie, a Canadian diplomat seven years her junior, which lasted over thirty years.
 She also had an affair with the Irish writer Seán Ó Faoláin and a relationship with the American poet May Sarton.

-Bowen and her husband first lived near Oxford, where they socialised with Maurice Bowra, John Buchan and Susan Buchan, and where she wrote her early novels, including The Last September (1929).
-Following the publication of To the North (1932) they moved to 2 Clarence Terrace, Regent's Park, London, where she wrote The House in Paris (1935) and The Death of the Heart (1938).
+Bowen and her husband first lived near Oxford, where they socialised with Maurice Bowra, John Buchan, and Susan Buchan, and where she wrote her early novels, including The Last September (1929).
+Following the publication of To the North (1932), they moved to 2 Clarence Terrace, Regent's Park, London, where she wrote The House in Paris (1936) and The Death of the Heart (1938).
 In 1937, she became a member of the Irish Academy of Letters.

-In 1930 Bowen became the first (and only) woman to inherit Bowen's Court, but remained based in England, making frequent visits to Ireland.
-During World War II she worked for the British Ministry of Information, reporting on Irish opinion, particularly on the issue of neutrality.
+In 1930, Bowen became the first (and only) woman to inherit Bowen's Court, but remained based in England, making frequent visits to Ireland.
+During World War II, she worked for the British Ministry of Information, reporting on Irish opinion, particularly on the issue of neutrality.
 Bowen's political views tended towards Burkean conservatism.
-During and after the war she wrote among the greatest expressions of life in wartime London, The Demon Lover and Other Stories (1945) and The Heat of the Day (1948); she was awarded the CBE the same year.
+During and after the war she wrote about life in wartime London, The Demon Lover and Other Stories (1945) and The Heat of the Day (1948), works which earned acclaim for their depiction of that period.
+In Ninety-nine Novels, Anthony Burgess wrote of The Heat of the Day that "No novel has better caught the atmosphere of London during the second world war."